cargowatch-b-v/bootstrap-multiselect/README.md

 # Bootstrap Multiselect

+NOTE:
+package.json has been modified so that the required jQuery version matches the version that the rest of the website uses.
+If this ever changes, update this so that it matches again.

 [![Build Status](https://travis-ci.org/davidstutz/bootstrap-multiselect.svg?branch=master)](https://travis-ci.org/davidstutz/bootstrap-multiselect)

 Bootstrap Multiselect is a JQuery based plugin to provide an intuitive user interface for using select inputs with the multiple attribute present.
 Instead of a select a bootstrap button will be shown w dropdown menu containing the single options as checkboxes.